Demi0619/deeplearning-notes/Neural Networks and Deep Learning/shallow NN.md

 `# layers NN` '#' is defined by `# of hidden layers + output layers` (Input layer not counted)
 ## Computing a neural network output
-Step by step calculation:
+In this part, we only care about single traning example.

-Notation convention: `a[i]j` refers to the jth node of ith layer
+Notation convention: `a[l]j` refers to the jth node of lth layer

 ![](images/step.png)

-The top part calculate each node in hidden layer, while bottom part vectorizing X,W,b,Z,A.
+The top part calculate each node in hidden layer, while bottom part vectorizing x,W,b,Z,A.
 ```
-X is the input, with shape(Nx,m)
+x is the input, with shape(Nx,1)

 W1 is the weight parameter of L1, with shape(NL1,NL0) (Nl refers to the # of node in layer l)

 b1 is the bias parameter of L1, with shape(NL1,1)

-Z1 is the linear output of L1, with shape(NL1,m)
+Z1 is the linear output of L1, with shape(NL1,1)

-A1 is the final output (after activation) of L1, with shape(NL1,m)
+A1 is the final output (after activation) of L1, with shape(NL1,1)

 W2 is the weight parameter of L2, with shape(NL2,NL1)

 b2 is the bias parameter of L2, with shape(NL2,1)

-Z2 is the linear output of L2, with shape(NL2,m)
+Z2 is the linear output of L2, with shape(NL2,1)

-A2 is the final output of L2, with shape(NL2,m)
+A2 is the final output of L2, with shape(NL2,1)
 ```

 This rule can be generalized to